Don't miss your

 - All other fields including Features (see notes 3 and 4)

 - Value estimates are totally worthless.

 Many sites download information in real time, some weekly.
-There are no perfect search sites but you might check mrisHomes which is updated in real time.
-Fairfax and some other counties have on-line information on school boundaries and precise home mapping.
+There are no perfect search sites but you might check realtor.com.
+Fairfax and some other counties have online information on school boundaries and precise home mapping.

-Be sure to read the MLS disclaimer: "Information is believed to be accurate, but should not be relied upon without verification.
+Be aware of the MLS disclaimer: "Information is believed to be accurate, but should not be relied upon without verification.
 Accuracy of square footage, lot size, schools and other information is not guaranteed."